Where Do Institutional Investors Seek Shelter when Disaster Strikes? Evidence from COVID-19

 Date Written: November 1, 2020

-Institutional investors played a crucial role in the COVID-19 market crash.
-U.S. stocks with higher institutional ownership -- in particular, those held more by active, short-term, and domestic institutions -- performed worse.
+During the COVID-19 market crash, U.S. stocks with higher institutional ownership -- in particular, those held more by active, short-term, and more exposed institutions -- performed worse.
 Portfolio changes through the first quarter of 2020 reveal that institutional investors prioritized corporate financial strength over "soft" environmental and social performance.
-Data from a large discount brokerage (Robinhood) indicate that retail investors acted as liquidity providers.
-These effects did not reverse in the second quarter of 2020.
+Trading data from a large discount brokerage (Robinhood) confirm that retail investors acted as liquidity providers.
+The effects did not reverse in the second quarter.
 Overall, the results suggest that when a tail risk realizes, institutional investors amplify price crashes by fire-selling and seeking shelter in "hard" measures of firm resilience.

 Keywords: Cash holdings, Coronavirus, Corporate debt, COVID-19, ESG, Institutional ownership, Leverage, Pandemic, Retail investors, Robinhood, Tail risk

 JEL Classification: G01, G12, G14, G32, F14